-With its robust, salty taste, it’s no wonder dulse makes a great seasoning
+With its robust, salty taste, it’s no wonder Dulse seaweed makes a great seasoning!

 Eating dulse is an ancient tradition in Scots and Irish culture.
 It adds a wonderful depth of flavour to your dishes and is mineral and protein rich.
 Sometimes dubbed 'vegetarian bacon' it has a wonderful flavour that pairs well with seafood and leafy greens, tomatoes.
 Delicious as a seasoning for salmon or lamb.

 Small flakes ranging from deep pink to heathery purple

 “A very rich, salty taste of the sea.
 But not the saltiness you associate with crisps, something deeper.
 I enjoyed it and it definitely added to the rich kale.”

 "I found Dulse worked really well with spicy lamb casseroles, linguine, chilli, garlic and shellfish."

 Dulse has a natural, lingering smoky taste.
 It's delicious when generously shaken on dark green vegetables and rich, powerful meats.

 For an extra savoury hit without the salt, use Dulse flakes to season steak or lamb chops before cooking, or stir into family favourites like spaghetti bolognaise and chilli before serving.
 Dulse is also perfect scattered on top of fish or mixed through crispy kale.

 For an unusual salted caramel-style twist, try pairing Dulse with dark chocolate.
 Just combine a pinch of Dulse with the other dry ingredients in your brownie or truffle recipe.